circuitgraph/circuitgraph/docs/paper.md

 # Statement of need

+Analysis, manipulation, and generation of Boolean circuits is fundamental to many aspects of digital hardware design, cryptography, constraint solving, and other areas.
 Highly optimized software for processing Boolean circuits exists.
 Unfortunately it generally is proprietary, with expensive license fees.
 Furthermore, these options suffer from poor documentation, are closed source, and typically